Resilient Distributed Estimation Through Adversary Detection: Background

-An undirected graph is noted as $G = \left(V, E\right)$, where $V = \left\{1, \dots, N\right\}$ is the set of vertices and $E$ is the set of edges.
-An edge between vertices $n$ and $l$ is denoted by the unordered pair $(n, l)$.
-That is, We consider only simple graphs, i.e., graphs that do not have self loops and multiple edges between pairs of vertices.
+Below, we consider a network of $N$ agents defined by a communication graph $G$.
+An undirected graph is noted as $G = \left(V, E\right)$, where $V = \left\{1, \dots, N\right\}$ is the set of vertices and is the set of edges.
+We consider only simple graphs, i.e., no self loops nor multiple edges.
 The neighborhood of a vertex $n$ is